fregu856/evaluating_bdl/README.md

 ## Acknowledgements

-- The depthCompletion code is based on the implementation by [@fangchangma](https://github.com/fangchangma)
+- The depthCompletion code is based on the implementation by [@fangchangma](https://github.com/fangchangma) found [here](https://github.com/fangchangma/self-supervised-depth-completion).